TTUNEPH2025/GN/docs/Counseling.md

  * Contraception during therapy and for 12 months following last dose of rituximab
  * Discontinued if pregnancy confirmed
  * Safety data in pregnancy limited
- * Manufacture recommends avoidance of rituximab in breastfeeding mothers; however limited data sugest rituximab may be compatible with breastfeeding as rituximab is minimal found breast milk and is unlikely to be absorbed in mild.
-Shared decision making recommended
+ * Manufacture recommends avoidance of rituximab in breastfeeding mothers; however limited data sugest rituximab may be compatible with breastfeeding as rituximab is minimally found breast milk and is unlikely to be absorbed in infant GI tract.
+Shared decision making recommended.
 ### Other
  * Due to high risk of preeclampsia in glomerular disease, consider low dose aspirin after first trimester
  * Control of glomerular disease and BP recommend prior to planning pregnancy